“I hate school. I don’t know why I have to go,” she pouted, sitting in the passenger seat next to her mother and looking out the window.”

 “No, Princess, you are just like you,” Anne whispered back.

-Written February 2017; Read at To Live & Write in Alameda’s Story Slam, March 2017.
 Based on the true story of my daughter, Meghan, joining the US Coast Guard Reserve where she trained and served as a Marine Enforcement Specialist Third Class on San Francisco Bay.
-I served in the early 1980’s as a Radioman Third Class in San Diego after a stint at Motor Life Boat Station Coos Bay, Oregon.
+I served active duty in the early 1980’s as a Radioman Third Class in San Diego after a stint at Motor Life Boat Station Coos Bay, Oregon.
+My father and his father both served in Her Majesty’s Royal Navy.
+Nautical military service is our family legacy.

 If you have a writer’s soul and live in Alameda, please join our group!
 No experience necessary … members range from those who dream of writing the Great American Novel to published authors.
-No dues … unless you choose to be a Cohort as I am … many free daily/weekly meet-ups, reasonably priced workshops and focus groups and retreats, and tons of encouragement and support.
+No dues, many free daily/weekly meet-ups, reasonably priced workshops and focus groups and retreats, and tons of encouragement and support.

 Here’s the link: To Live and Write in Alameda.